lehrmanaidins/lehrmanaidins/README.md

 I have also played in the Virginia Cyber Range's Cloud CTF, and now I am working on Radford University's RUSecure CTF.

 ### Math
-Currently, the highest math class that I have taken is AP Calculus AB (I am currently enrolled as of my senior year @ MVHS), and it doesn't seem that hard (you know, basic 1+1=2 type stuff).
+Currently, the highest math class that I have taken is AP Calculus AB (I am currently enrolled as of my senior year), and it doesn't seem that hard (you know, basic 1+1=2 type stuff).

 ### English
 I am also in DE English 12 w/ Germana Community College, and have consistiently have gotten > 'A'.